-Unlike an accommodation, which does not change the instructional level, content or performance criteria, a modification is an alteration in one or more of those elements for on any given assignment.
+Unlike accommodations, which do not change the instructional level, content, or performance criteria, modifications alter one or more of those elements on a given assignment.
 Modifications are changes in what students are expected to learn, based on their individual abilities.

-Examples of modifications include use of alternate books, pass/no pass option, reworded questions in simpler language, daily feedback to student.
+Examples of modifications include use of alternate books, pass/no pass grading option, reworded questions in simpler language, daily feedback to a student.

 - Can your child participate in the activity in the same way as her peers?

 - If not, can she do the same activity with adapted materials?